MttArmstrong/testing-lesson/_episodes/02-legacy-codebase.md

 ensure your outputs are as expected.
 Think of tests like a funnel: you want to run quick tests frequently to catch most bugs early, on every file write.
 Slower tests can run prior to a git commit to catch the bugs that escaped the first round.
-Finally, the slowest most thorough tests can run via CI/CD on a PR and should catch a minority of bugs.
-We will run this after making major changes.
+Finally, the slowest, most thorough tests run via CI/CD on a PR and should catch a minority of bugs.
+We will run our end to end test after making major changes.

 You can also add more test files to this script but we want to move to a better testing framework ASAP!